Papermaps: Biography

 In the fall of 2008 Dean Marino recorded an album entitled Central Meaner Street under the name EX~PO.
 He recruited musicians Wendy Leung, Bobby Lee and Todd Harrison in order to perform live shows.
 Throughout 2009 and 2010 EX~PO continued to play live and collaborated on new material.
 The band changed its name to Papermaps shortly before signing to Canadian indie label Sparks Music.
 On April 19, 2011 Sparks Music released Papermaps' self-titled debut album in Canada (distributed by EMI Canada).
 In September 2011, Betty Dimo joined the band as bassist and Todd Harrison moved to additional guitar and keyboard.
 Her debut appearance with the band was on September 8 at the Horseshoe Tavern (Toronto).

 Leading up to the album's official retail release date Papermaps garnered praise and support from several music blogs and Canadian college radio stations, including John Sakamoto's Anti-Hit List.
-Papermaps debuted at No. 32 on the ChartAttack Top 50 Canadian campus radio charts remaining there for 8 weeks and at No. 38 on the !Earshot (NCRA) Weekly Top 50 Canadian campus radio charts, peaking at No. 16.
+Papermaps debuted at No. 32 on the ChartAttack Top 50 Canadian campus radio charts remaining there for 8 weeks and at No. 38 on the Earshot Radio Chart (NCRA) Weekly Top 50 Canadian campus radio charts, peaking at No. 16.
 The album remained in the !Earshot Monthly Top 200 from May – August 2011(positions No. 26 and No. 38, No. 178 and No. 127 respectively).